MicrosoftDocs/well-architected/well-architected/service-guides/azure-files.md

 >
 > - **Choose the optimal storage account type**: If your workload requires large amounts of IOPS, extremely fast data transfer speeds, or very low latency, then you should choose premium (FileStorage) storage accounts.
 A standard general-purpose v2 account is appropriate for most SMB file share workloads.
 The primary tradeoff between the two storage account types is cost versus performance.
 Premium share performance is bound by provisioned share size (IOPS/egress/ingress) and single file limits.
 For details, see [Understanding provisioning for premium file shares](/azure/storage/files/understanding-billing#provisioned-model).
 Premium file shares also offer [burst credits](/azure/storage/files/understanding-billing#bursting) as an insurance policy if you need to temporarily exceed a premium file share's baseline IOPS limit.
 >
-> - **Reduce latency by creating storage accounts in the same regions as connecting clients**: The farther you are away from the Azure Files service, the slower the latency experience will be, and the more difficult it will be to achieve performance scale limits.
+> - **Reduce latency by creating storage accounts in the same regions as connecting clients**: The farther you are away from the Azure Files service, the greater the latency will be, and the more difficult it will be to achieve performance scale limits.
 This is especially true when accessing Azure Files from on premises.
 If possible, ensure that your storage account and your clients are co-located in the same Azure region.
 Optimize for on-premises clients by minimizing network latency or using an Azure ExpressRoute to extend on-premises networks into the Microsoft cloud over a private connection.
 >
 > - **Collect performance data**: Monitor workload performance, including [latency](/azure/storage/files/analyze-files-metrics?tabs=azure-portal#monitor-latency), [availability](/azure/storage/files/analyze-files-metrics?tabs=azure-portal#monitor-availability), and [utilization](/azure/storage/files/analyze-files-metrics?tabs=azure-portal#monitor-utilization) metrics.
 [Analyze logs](/azure/storage/files/storage-files-monitoring#analyze-logs-for-azure-files) to diagnose issues such as timeout and throttling.
 [Create alerts](/azure/storage/files/files-monitoring-alerts) that will notify you if a file share is being throttled, about to be throttled, or experiencing high latency.
 >